zhoufanyi/507-Project2-F17/README.md

 ## To submit

-Commit and push before the deadline (or once you have used any late days you choose to use):
+1. Commit and push before the deadline (or once you have used any late days you choose to use):
 * The final version of your code file
 * The same test file you had originally (don't make changes to it unless directed by an instructor)
 * All .CSV files you create as a result of running the project

+2. Submit **the full URL of your GitHub repository, the clone you make** to the Project 2 assignment on the SI 507 Canvas site.
+Submitting to the Canvas site before 11:59 PM will make your assignment on time and allow our grading script to work.

+If you submit using (a) late day(s), you should do so by 11:59 PM on whatever day that is.

 ## FYI